jaeyk/academic-kickstart/content/working_papers/text_causal_inference.md

 +++
-abstract = "In this study, we used a natural experiment and machine learning to examine how threats prompt information seeking among marginalized populations.
-We traced how the September 11 attacks, an exogenous shock, increased the interest of Arab and Indian Americans in U.S. domestic politics.
-We classified 5,684 Arab American and Indian American newspaper articles using machine learning and estimated that three more articles on U.S. domestic politics were published daily in the post-9/11 period than in previous years.
-While the natural experiment design identifies the causal relationship between the intervention and the outcome variation, an automated text classification creates essential data for such a causal identification.
-This project also provides an accompanying R package that makes collecting data from the largest database of ethnic newspapers published in the U.S. easier and faster."
+abstract = "This study uses a natural experiment and machine learning to examine how threats shift immigrants' political attention from their home country to host society.
+We trace how the September 11 attacks, an exogenous shock, increased Arab and Indian Americans' interest in U.S. domestic politics.
+We classified 5,684 Arab American and Indian American newspaper articles using machine learning.
+We estimated that three more articles on U.S. domestic politics were published daily in the post-9/11 period than in previous years.
+We found that the intervention produced a 46% smaller effect among the host population by analyzing 23,086 New York Times articles.
+The findings demonstrate how threats shift the locus of targeted immigrant groups' political attention."

-authors = ["Kim, Jae Yeon"]
+authors = ["Kim, Jae Yeon and Andrew Thompson"]

 date = "2020-09-16"